revubk/JAutomate/README.md

 ## 📌 About

-This project demonstrates automation skills including:
+This project demonstrates automation skills, including:
-- Page object modeling using JSONs
+- Page object modelling using JSONs
 - Navigations and Error validations
 - Test structure and assertions
 - Headless browser handling